jim11662418/Intel-4004-Random-Number-Generator/README.md

-# Intel-4004-Random-Number-Generator
+# Intel 4004 Random Number Generator
-A 16 bit random number generator for the Intel 4004 CPU
+This program for the Intel 4004 CPU generates and prints 16 bit random numbers.
+The program was written to run on my [Intel 4004 Single Board Computer](https://github.com/jim11662418/4004-SBC).
+The 'putchar' function will undoubtedly need to be modified to run on your hardware or in your emulator.
+The program was assembled with the [Macro Assembler AS](http://john.ccac.rwth-aachen.de:8000/as/)